 The PCF checks if the RFSP value index for a UE needs to be changed, as described in clause 6.1.2.1, using the indication that high throughput is desired.
 The PCF reports to the AF that the request was executed, but without reporting anything related to actually applied RFSP or throughput changes.

+The PCF triggers the network slice replacement based on the slice replacement information provided by the AF, as described in clause 6.1.2.1.1.

 * * * Next Change * * *

 6.1.3.18 Event reporting from the PCF